aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/precedents-and-dependents/_index.md

 To make the spreadsheet easy to read, you might want to clearly show which cells on a spreadsheet are used in a formula.
 Similarly, you may want to extract the dependent cells of other cells.

-Aspose.Cells allows you to trace cells and find out which are linked.
+Aspose.Cells for Python via .NET allows you to trace cells and find out which are linked.
 ## **Tracing Precedent and Dependent Cells: Microsoft Excel**
 Formulas may change based on modifications made by a client.
 For example, if cell C1 is dependent on C3 and C4 containing a formula, and C1 is changed (so the formula is overridden), C3 and C4, or other cells, need to change to balance the spreadsheet based on business rules.